With the World Para Athletics Championships well underway in London, it seems a good time to share my own story of disabled challenges…

 by KFA Test Analyst, Dan Hammond

 My wife Anna is a wheelchair user and an adventurous wheelchair user at that.
-One of the main things that enables her to continue being adventurous and active while her condition worsens over time… is a powered wheelchair.
+One of the main things that enable her to continue being adventurous and active while her condition worsens over time… is a powered wheelchair.

 Her current powered chair is over 10 years old and is becoming unreliable and harder to maintain.
 To the extent that it can break down and leave her stranded – which is obviously a bit of a worry, especially if she is out on her own.